 Why You Need a Baltimore Sexual Assault Lawyer

 After a sexual assault or rape, you may be left frightened, overwhelmed, and unsure of where to turn as you recover.
 The state will handle a criminal prosecution after the crime is reported.
 However, criminal proceedings won’t help to restore your sense of security, health, and wellbeing.

 An experienced Baltimore assault injury lawyer can help you build a separate case against the perpetrator to hold them accountable for their actions, even if the criminal justice system fails you.
 If successful, your case can help you recover financial compensation to pay for the medical treatment and counseling you deserve.

 While the criminal court focuses on the perpetrator, your sexual assault injury lawyer focuses on your recovery.
-At William G. Kolodner P.A., our goal is recovering compensation to aid in your recovery.
+At WGK Personal Injury Lawyers, our goal is recovering compensation to aid in your recovery.
 We will work to identify liable parties, guide you through the legal process, and fight for your fair compensation.

 Our Baltimore sexual assault injury lawyers will work tirelessly to seek compensation for the traumatic assault you have suffered.
 While compensation can’t erase what has happened to you, it can ensure you get the medical treatment you need.